Recessions typically spur a rash of price-cutting, but for a business to thrive in spite of a bad economy, it requires a more comprehensive strategy.

 • Invest in innovation to offer something unique.
 Funnel funds into R&D so you have new products and services that give you negotiating flexibility with customers and sales growth.
 Innovation gives you an edge when customers are seeking something new to lift up their own financial prospects during an economic downturn or when coming out of one.

 • Discount your products or services in order to compete.
-Getting into a price war with your competitors–without adjusting the value of the product or service–will just send you and your competition swirling into a downward pricing death spiral where no one wins.
+During a recession, consumer spending typically decreases, and getting into a price war with your competitors — without adjusting the value of the product or service — will just send you and your competition swirling into a downward pricing death spiral where no one wins.

 • Reduce prices on your high-value products and services.
-During a recession, a better strategy is to keep high-value products priced appropriately, but focus on selling more low-value products and services.
+A better strategy is to keep high-value products priced appropriately but focus on selling more low-value products and services, ensuring that your sales teams are effectively aligned with pricing strategies.

-Reed Holden, DBA, and Mark Burton are leading pricing gurus and cofounders of Holden Advisors (holdenadvisors.com), a consultancy that works with business-to-business firms to design and implement value-driven pricing strategies that increase profitability in highly competitive markets.
+Reed Holden and Mark Burton are leading pricing gurus and cofounders of Holden Advisors, a consultancy that works with business-to-business firms to design and implement value-driven pricing strategies that increase profitability in highly competitive markets.
 They are coauthors of Pricing with Confidence: 10 Ways to Stop Leaving Money on the Table (John Wiley & Sons, 2008).

 Related Articles